Iuky-O/Iuky-O/README.md

-### Olá!
-Sou a Iumy! 👋

-Sou Técnico em Informática e entudante de Engenharia de Software.
+# 👋 Hello!
+Welcome to my Github profile.
+## My name is Iumy and my nickname is "Iuky-O"!

+I am a Computer Technician and Software Engineering student.

-- 📚 Amante de estudos e tecnologia 💻
+- 📚 Lover of studies and technology 💻
-- 🐱 Amante de gatos e coelhos 🐰
+- 🐱 Cat and rabbit lover🐰

-### Você pode me encontar em:
+### You can find me at:

   LinkedIn - [ Iumy Pimentel ](https://www.linkedin.com/in/iumy-pimentel/)